Glitch3dPenguin/KLabsDevWebsite-deprecated2/_posts/2022-06-17-ProxmoxDarkMode.md

 ![Desktop View](/klabsdev/images/ProxmoxExample.png){: width="972" height="589" }
 _My Dashboard With PVE Discord Dark_

+> This article is now obsolete.
+First party dark mode has been included since [Proxmox 7.4](https://www.proxmox.com/en/about/press-releases/proxmox-virtual-environment-7-4).
+{: .prompt-info }

 ## Introduction
 Poxmox’s UI is informational, functional, and looks great!
 The only problem is that it’s also blinding.
 When I am up late working on a project for hours, the worst thing is going from my dark themed terminal, web browser, windows machine to a flashbang like Proxmox panel.
 Now with only a few lines in the terminal, we can solve that problem!